vinodmeesap/cordova-background-geolocation/docs/api.md

 });
 ```

+If an error occurs while fetching the location, the `failureFn` will be executed with an `Integer` [Error Code](../../wiki/Location-Error-Codes) as the first argument.

 ####`setConfig(successFn, failureFn, config)`
 Reconfigure plugin's configuration (@see followign ##Config## section for accepted ```config``` params.  **NOTE** The plugin will continue to send recorded Geolocation to the ```locationCallback``` you provided to ```configure``` method -- use this method only to change configuration params (eg: ```distanceFilter```, ```stationaryRadius```, etc).